Online Safety Advice Guides for Parents #WakeUpWednesdays

 Online Safety At Westhaven School

-At Westhaven School we take Online Safety very seriously, we strive to teach pupils and staff to understand and use technologies sensibly and to develop safe online behaviours (both in and out of school).
+At Westhaven School we take Online Safety very seriously, we strive to teach learners and staff to understand and use technologies sensibly and to develop safe online behaviours (both in and out of school).
 This is reflected in our recent 360 Online Safety Accreditation (November 2018).
 We are one of 420 schools that have gained this accreditation.

 Online Safety refers to child protection and safeguarding in both children and adults in the digital world.
 It is about learning to understand and use technologies in a safe, positive way, also about supporting children and adults to develop safe online behaviours (both in and out of school).